Kansai International Airport: Terminal 1

 The main KIX passenger terminal, Terminal 1, is a single four-storey building designed by Renzo Piano Building Workshop (Renzo Piano and Noriaki Okabe), and has a gross floor space of 296043 m².
 As of 2018, at a total length of 1.7 km from end to end, Terminal 1 is the longest airport terminal in the world.
 It has a sophisticated people mover system called the Wing Shuttle, which moves passengers from one end of the pier to the other.

 The terminal's roof is shaped like an airfoil.
 This shape is used to promote air circulation through the building: giant air conditioning ducts blow air upwards at one side of the terminal, circulate the air across the curvature of the ceiling, and collect the air through intakes at the other side.
 Mobiles are suspended in the ticketing hall to take advantage of the flowing air.

 The ticketing hall overlooks the international departures concourse, and the two are separated by a glass partition.
 During Kansai's early days, visitors were known to throw objects over the partition to friends in the corridor below.
 The partition was eventually modified to halt this practice.

-On June 23, 2017, at the terminal's promotion space, a game experience area known as "Nintendo Check In" opened.
+On 23 June 2017, at the terminal's promotion space, a game experience area known as "Nintendo Check In" opened.
 In this game experience area, guests arriving at Terminal 1 can play Nintendo Switch games free of charge.
 There is a statue of Mario at the experience area, along with Super Mario Cappy caps from Super Mario Odyssey for passengers to take photos with.
 There also Amiibo figurines on display there.
 In the northern and southern arrival routes of Terminal 1, there are decorations of Nintendo characters like Mario, Luigi, Princess Peach, and others welcoming arriving passengers.

 Terminal 2

 Terminal 2 is a low-cost carrier (LCC) terminal designed to attract more LCCs by providing lower landing fees than Terminal 1.
 It is exclusively occupied by Peach, Spring Airlines, and Jeju Air.
-Other LCCs serving Kansai, such as Jetstar Airways, Jetstar Japan, and Cebu Pacific, use the main Terminal 1.
+Other LCCs serving Kansai, such as Jetstar, Jetstar Japan, and Cebu Pacific, use the main Terminal 1.

 Peach requested that Terminal 2 have a simplified design in order to minimize operating costs.
 The terminal is a single-story building, thus eliminating the cost of elevators.
 Passageways to aircraft have no air conditioning.
 The terminal also has no jet bridges, having one boarding gate for domestic departures and one boarding gate for international departures.
 In case of rain, passengers are lent umbrellas to use as they walk to the aircraft.

 Terminal 2 is not directly connected to Terminal 1 or to Kansai Airport Station.
 Free shuttle buses run between the two terminals, and between Terminal 2 and the railway and ferry stations.
 It is also possible to walk between the terminals through the KIX Sora Park, a four-hectare park located adjacent to Terminal 2.